 Key details of the deal:

 - The government reopens on October 17, 2013.

 - Congress will provide spending authority through January 15, 2014 at the same spending level in effect prior to the shutdown.

 - The debt ceiling is extended until February 7, 2014.

 - Reality check: the real deadline will be sometime in mid-March, according to Goldman Sachs.
 The agreement allows the U.S. Treasury to utilize bookkeeping strategies known as “extraordinary measures” once the debt limit is breached on February 7th.
 Continue reading

-Filed under: Equity Market Insights, Fixed Income Market Insights, Macroeconomics, Mutual Fund Industry, Paresh Upadhyaya, Political | Tagged: Fed policy, Interest rates, rate expectations, sequester | Leave a comment »
+Filed under: Equity Market Insights, Fixed Income Market Insights, GDP, Macroeconomics, Mutual Fund Industry, Paresh Upadhyaya, Political | Tagged: Fed policy, Interest rates, rate expectations, sequester | Leave a comment »

 In an interview on Bloomberg Radio with Tom Keene and Ken Prewitt, I shared my thoughts on the Fed’s recent announcement that it would continue its QE efforts for the time being.
 If you missed the segment, I’ve summarized that conversation here for you.
 (Note that this is not an official transcript of our conversation).